Women artists still deserve better

 ‘Hilma’ continues to conceal the artist.
 From left: J Moliere, Brett Ashley Robinson, Evan Spigelman, Kristen Sieh, and Sarah Gliko.
 (Photo by Johanna Austin.)

 Bring to mind that sinking feeling of watching a lousy Hollywood adaptation of a favorite book and combine it with a child’s devastation when their peers mock a topic of intense interest.
-That’s how I felt watching the world premiere of Hilma, the new contemporary opera by composer Robert M. Johanson and librettist Kate Scelsa, onstage at the Wilma through June 23, 2024 (and streaming from June 24-July 21).
+That’s how I felt watching the world premiere of Hilma, the new contemporary opera by composer Robert M. Johanson and librettist Kate Scelsa, onstage at the Wilma through June 23, 2024 (and streaming from June 24 to July 21).

 Art that speaks back

 Art has moved me in profound ways all my life, and sometimes its beauty makes me cry.
-But I never heard it speak until I saw the 2018 exhibition Hilma af Klint: Paintings for the Future at the Guggenheim.
+But I never heard it speak until I saw the 2018 exhibition, Hilma af Klint: Paintings for the Future, at the Guggenheim.

 The Guggenheim exhibition introduced many to af Klint (1862-1944), the Swedish painter now considered a pioneer of modernism and abstraction, but I discovered her earlier on a free artist-of-the-day app.
 My graduate study included research on women and modernism, but af Klint never came up—her work remained largely unseen until the show at the Guggenheim.
 Prior to that, tiny images of her paintings on my phone made me a fan of them, their symbology, and the complex philosophy beneath them.
 I made a pilgrimage to New York and later returned a second time.
 Seeing af Klint’s paintings in person was an otherworldly experience, even for one so freely moved.

 Dazzled by af Klint’s art and at a crossroads in my life, I stood before one and silently asked it a personal question.
 Never before had I done such a thing, and I hardly expected a response.
-The painting replied quickly, though, its answer silent as my question but perfectly clear.
+The painting replied quickly, though; its answer silent as my question but perfectly clear.
 Likely the voice was my own, speaking wisdom that my busy brain otherwise could not hear.
 Nevertheless, the uncanny experience fits such mystical art.

 Séances, poetry, painting, and the soul

 A devotee of Theosophy since the death of her sister, af Klint believed that enlightened spiritual beings dictated the paintings to her.
-For years she participated in séances with a group of five women, seeking meaning and truth during the rapid changes of the turn of the 20th century.
+For years, she participated in séances with a group of five women, seeking meaning and truth during the rapid changes of the turn of the 20th century.
 Séances aside, af Klint’s context and her response to it feel contemporary.
 Her insistent searching and urge to visually reconcile binaries like male and female or youth and age relate to the 21st century as well as the 20th.
 Meanwhile, the artist’s use of color, scale, and abstraction during a time when no one else made non-representational art resonates with me.

 So do her legacy and reception, which remind me of another artist I admire.
 Like the American poet Emily Dickinson, af Klint did not share her art during her lifetime.
 Rather, she hid it away, leaving instructions to wait 20 years after her death before showing it.
 According to Hilma dramaturg Jackie Tileston, “She understood that the world was not ready for her work.”
 I often think of Dickinson in the same way, since the images and unique structures of her poems now seem to anticipate the literary modernism that emerged decades after her death.
 Similarly, the famously private writer also addresses metaphysical topics like consciousness and the soul.
 But unlike Dickinson, af Klint meant to share her work, eventually.
 She intended for her paintings to be displayed in a temple with a spiral, perhaps envisioning their future hanging along the spiral ramp of the Guggenheim, drawing record crowds.